-Hamilton Beach True Air Allergen Reducers – These home air cleaners have HEPA filters but no carbon filters to remove odors from the air.
-The filters can be vacuumed clean and should not ever need to be replaced, according to the manufacturer.
-Homeowners that purchased these models rated them an average of 4.3 stars out of five stars.
-Many commented that these models run quietly, unlike many other models, which they liked.
-However, some felt that while they did make their homes less dusty, they did not experience as much improvement with regard to their allergy symptoms as they’d hoped.
+Hamilton Beach True Air Allergen Reducers – These home air cleaners have HEPA filters but no carbon filters.
+Hamilton Beach filters can be vacuumed clean and should never need to be replaced, according to the manufacturer.
+Homeowners that purchased these models rated them an average of 4.3 stars out of 5.
+Many owners commented that these models run quietly, unlike many other models, which is a feature that they liked.
+However, others felt that while the Hamilton Beach machines did make their homes less dusty, they did not experience as much improvement with regard to their allergy symptoms as they had hoped to achieve.

-Whirlpool Whispure Air Purifiers – These home air cleaners have HEPA filters and carbon filters that remove odors from the air.
-Homeowners that purchased these models rated them an average of 4.3 stars out of five stars.
-Most agreed they worked well at removing allergens and other debris from the air.
-The most common complaints about these models are that they vibrate noisily even though the manufacturer states that they run quietly and that they generate a lot of heat; one consumer compared the air purifier to a space heater.
+Whirlpool Whispure Air Purifiers – These home air cleaners have HEPA filters and carbon filters.
+Homeowners that purchased these models rated them an average of 4.3 stars out of 5.
+Most agreed that the Whirlpool model worked well at removing allergens and other debris from the air.
+The most common complaints about these models are that they vibrate noisily even though the manufacturer states that they run quietly, and in addition, they tend to generate a lot of heat; some consumers compared the Whirlpool air purifier to a space heater.

 The best home air cleaners we’ve found are those made by Honeywell.
-Consumers rate them similarly well to other air purifiers with HEPA filters like those that we’ve discussed here in our air cleaners ratings guide.
-Most have both HEPA filters and carbon filters that remove odors from the air.
+Consumers rate them favorably when comparing them to other air purifiers with HEPA filters, like those that we’ve discussed here in our air cleaner’s ratings guide.
+Most Honeywells have both HEPA filters as well as carbon filters that will help to remove odors from the air.
 Many customers that purchased Honeywell air purifiers also mentioned that they work great for removing the odor of cigarette smoke from a room.
-Some customers said they found Honeywell air purifiers to be a bit loud when running on the highest setting but most found them quiet enough, especially on the lower settings.
-Some said they liked the sound and thought it was like a white noise machine and helped them sleep at night.
-To learn more about our preferred home air cleaners and to read the very helpful consumer reviews, follow this link to Amazon.com.
+Some customers said they found Honeywell air purifiers to be a bit loud when running on the highest setting, but most found them quiet enough, especially on the lower settings.
+Some said they liked the sound and thought it was like a white noise machine and helped them to sleep better at night.

 To learn more about air cleaners, and for a comparison of ionic air purifiers vs. a mechanical air purifier for mold, just follow the link.